dbarsam/python-vsgen/docs/source/user/objects.rst

 Suites
 ------
 Suites are user defined groupings of solutions and projects.
 These groups are repsent the pre-set configuration and are invoked by the ``auto`` command.
+VSGen provides a base :class:`~vsgen.suite.VSGSuite` for other classes to inherit and extend.

 Example
 -------